-Stewardship Commitment Cards provide confirmation of a commitment to support the Parish Ministries.
+Stewardship Commitment Cards provide confirmation of a commitment to support Parish Ministries.
 An effort to encourage 100 percent support from the Stewards is essential.
-Bylaws may be revised to stipulate that participation Elections or Assemblies requires a commitment by March 1.
+Consult your bylaws so that you are consistent with existing parish policy regarding participation in parish assemblies and elections.